 Under Amended CMO 6, the Plaintiffs' Steering Committee (PSC) and Defendant each selected seven (7) cases for the Discovery Pool in June of 2014.
 (Dkt.
 No. 148 at 4).
-Defendant selected this case for the Discovery Pool, and case-specific discovery was conducted in this case in the summer and fall of 2014 concurrently with common discovery in the MDL.
+The PSC selected this case for the Discovery Pool, and case-specific discovery was conducted in this case in the summer and fall of 2014 concurrently with common discovery in the MDL.
 (See id. at 5).

-On January 30, 2015, the Court convened the parties to randomly select the first cases for bellwether trials.2 (Dkt.
+On January 30, 2015, the Court convened the parties to randomly select the first cases for bellwether trials.
+(Dkt.
 No. 739).
-This case was selected as the first bellwether trial.
+This case was selected as the second bellwether trial.
 (Id.).
-Thereafter, the parties conducted additional case-specific discovery in this case as well as in Hempstead v.
-Pfizer, Case No. 2:14-cv-01879, the second case selected for trial.
+Thereafter, the parties conducted additional case-specific discovery in this case as well as Daniels v.
+Pfizer, Case No. 2:14-cv-01400, the first case selected for trial.
 (See CMO 29, Dkt.
 No. 746; CMO 30, Dkt.
 No. 790).
-The parties also continued to conduct common discovery.

 From the beginning of this MDL, the parties have agreed that Plaintiffs must prove both general and specific causation as elements of their claims.
-(See, e.g., Dkt.
-No. 1634 at 28 (describing general and specific causation as "two different elements")).
-General causation is whether a substance is capable of causing a particular injury or condition (in this instance, whether Lipitor is capable of causing diabetes); specific causation is whether the substance caused the injury of the particular plaintiff at issue (in this instance, whether Lipitor caused Ms. Daniels' diabetes).
+General causation is whether a substance is capable of causing a particular injury or condition (in this instance, whether Lipitor is capable of causing diabetes); specific causation is whether the substance caused the injury of the particular plaintiff at issue (in this instance, whether Lipitor caused Ms. Hempstead's diabetes).
 E.g., Norris v.
 Baxter Healthcare Corp., 397 F.3d 878, 881 (10th Cir.
 2005).
 "Plaintiff[s] must first demonstrate general causation because without general causation, there can be no specific causation."
 Id.
 Here, if Lipitor is not capable of causing diabetes, it follows that it is not the cause of diabetes in particular plaintiffs.